speedtracker/speedtracker/README.md

 # Front-end

-*The visualisation layer and data store for SpeedTracker*
+*Visualisation layer and data store for SpeedTracker*

 ---